 antora command (as the current user), then stops and removes the container.

 It’s exactly like running a locally installed

-antora command, only you used container superpowers to do it!
+antora command, only you’re using container superpowers to do it!

-Here’s an explanation of some of the option flags used in this command:
+Here are explanations for some of the option flags used in the run command:

 This flag allocates a pseudo-TTY, which is required if you want to see progress bars for git operations.
 If you don’t need to see these progress bars, you can omit this flag.